gaucho-plugins/login-stripe-customer-portal/readme.txt

 Yes, the plugin allows you to customize the endpoint URL for the login page.
 You can define this under the settings.

+== Screenshots ==

+1. Settings page where you configure your Stripe API key, redirect URL, and customer portal slug.
+2. The customer login page where users enter their email.
+3. Confirmation message after submitting the email form.

 == Changelog ==

-= 1.0 =
-* Initial release with Stripe API integration and customizable login endpoint.
-* Secure login form for customers to access their Stripe Customer Portal.

-== Upgrade Notice ==

-= 1.0 =
+= 1.0.1 =
-* First release of the plugin.
-Be sure to configure your Stripe API key and settings after installation.
+* Added email login link functionality.
+* Add Freemius SDK.